ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 * BYTE(255): A separator byte (0xFF) used to delimit fields.

-* ASCII(content_encryption_alg): Identifies the content encryption algorithm with which the HPKE-encrypted Content Encryption Key (CEK) MUST be used.
+* ASCII(content_encryption_alg): Identifies the content encryption algorithm with which the HPKE-encrypted Content Encryption Key (CEK) is used.
   Its value MUST match the "enc" (encryption algorithm) header parameter value in the JOSE Header.
   This field provides JWE context information to the key derivation process,